 There is little policy support for the retrofit of homes in the private rented sector.
 In the North East 28% of rented homes are deemed ‘non-decent’ and many tenants struggle with fuel poverty.
-The Secretary of State for Housing has recently suggested a ‘relaxation’ of proposed increases to Minimum Energy Efficiency Standards (MEES) in the private rented sector and cash-strapped councils struggle to enforce existing standards.
+The Prime Minister’s Net Zero announcement in September confirmed that proposed increases to Minimum Energy Efficiency Standards (MEES) in the private rented sector will be dropped so there will be no relief for renters.
 For owner-occupiers that are not fuel poor, there are few incentives to retrofit their homes, and lower property prices and incomes in the North East can result in prohibitive upgrade costs.

 Despite the barriers above, local authorities across the North East region have recognised the urgency of making homes more energy efficient.
 Councils have upgraded over 4,500 households in the region since 2021 through earlier iterations of government funding schemes, which had eligibility criteria that were better matched to the North East housing stock.
 To make it easier for local authorities to find reliable contractors to deliver these schemes, local procurement organisation NEPO has set up a procurement framework for retrofit and low carbon heating.